 From tawny savannah plains to white sand beaches and snow-dusted mountains, Southern Africa is a place of a thousand different landscapes.
-Its people are just as diverse, and new experiences wait around every corner.
+Its people are just as diverse, and new experiences await around every corner.
 Come face to face with exotic wildlife whilst on safari in the Okavango Delta or in Kruger National Park, or swim in the warm waters of Mozambique's tropical Quirimbas Archipelago.
 Victoria Falls is one of the Seven Natural Wonders of the World, while Cape Town is famous for its award-winning vineyards and gourmet restaurants.
 Discover the region's top 10 highlights below.

 Known locally as Mosi-oa-Tunya, or The Smoke That Thunders, Victoria Falls is the largest waterfall in the world in terms of volume.
 During the rainy season, over 500 million liters of water plummet over the edge of the precipice.
 Located on the border between Zambia and Zimbabwe, the falls are best viewed from the air, or from one of the viewpoints strategically placed on the edge of the Zambezi River gorge.
 Here, the spray from the falls is so impressive that you'll find yourself soaked to the skin in seconds.

 Famous for its walking safaris, Zambia's South Luangwa National Park allows you to immerse yourself in the wonder of the African bush.
-Keep an eye out for a plethora of wild animal species (60 in total) - including large prides of lion, herds of elephant and solitary, enigmatic leopards.
+Keep an eye out for a plethora of wild animal species (60 in total) - including a large pride of lions, herds of elephant and solitary, enigmatic leopards.

 Discover world-class restaurants and designer shopping malls interspersed with rustic markets and fascinating museums.
 Cape Town is also full of historic sights - including District Six, Bo-Kaap and Robben Island, where Nelson Mandela spent most of his incarceration.

 The center point of the game reserve is the Chobe River.
 Here, animals gather in their hundreds to drink, play and in some cases, hunt.
-A river safari is a rewarding and uniquely special experience, giving you the opportunity to look out for the park's abundant birdlife as well.Continue to 5 of 10 below.
+A river safari is a rewarding and uniquely special experience, giving you the opportunity to look out for the park's abundant birdlife as well.

 Quirimbas Archipelago, Mozambique

 If you're looking for the ultimate beach vacation, look no further than Mozambique's remote Quirimbas Archipelago.
-Comprising 32 coral islands strung out along the country's northern coast, the archipelago is a paradise filled with white sand beaches, slender palms and turquoise waters.
+Comprising 32 coral islands strung out along the country's northern coast, the archipelago is a paradise filled with white sand beaches, slender palms, and turquoise waters.

 With its water levels dictated by the annual flooding of the Okavango River, the Okavango Delta is a very special habitat with a staggering array of animal and birdlife.
-The best time to visit is from May to September, when the Delta's wildlife is confined to small islands created by the rising floodwaters.
+The best time to visit is from May to September when the Delta's wildlife is confined to small islands created by the rising floodwaters.

 Expect golden beaches, rustic fishing villages and a plethora of watersports.
-These include powerboat cruises, sailing, kayaking, swimming and scuba diving.
+These include powerboat cruises, sailing, kayaking, swimming, and scuba diving.
 If you do decide to take the plunge, keep an eye out for Lake Malawi's beautiful cichlid fish.
 There are at least 700 species living here, of which all but four are endemic.
+Note that bilharzia is a risk in places.

-Also known as the Transkei, the Wild Coast is a stretch of ruggedly beautiful, untamed coastline in South Africa's Eastern Cape province.
-With plunging cliffs, big waves and breathtaking abandoned beaches, it is the ultimate place to reconnect with nature.
-Predictably, it's a hotspot for rock and surf fishing, hiking and surfing.
+Predictably, it's a hotspot for rock and surf fishing, hiking, and surfing.
 The Transkei is also the homeland of the Xhosa people, whose pastel-colored rondavels perch on the hillsides above the beach.
 In the north, Port St. Johns is considered the best jumping-off point for the annual Sardine Run.

 Climb iconic Dune 45 in the dark, and experience the spectacle of sunrise from its summit.
-Sossusvlei is a hiker's paradise, and a dream for photographers.
+Sossusvlei is a hiker's paradise and a dream for photographers.
 Ancient oasis Deadvlei is particularly atmospheric, with a basin of cracked white clay pierced by fossilized tree trunks and framed by red sand dunes.

 Situated on the Mozambique border in northeast South Africa, Kruger National Park is a place of superlatives.
-It's the oldest, largest and best known of the country's game reserves.
+It's the oldest, largest, and best known of the country's game reserves.
 It's also one of the best places in Africa to look for the Big Five - including rhino, elephant, leopard, lion, and buffalo.